Ingridsaeters/Ciliate-niche-evolution/02_trait_extraction/README.md

 - Total suspended matter, g.m-3
 - pH

-Download the GMED data from: https://gmed.auckland.ac.nz/download.html, and extracted using the R script GMED.R.
+Download the GMED data from: https://gmed.auckland.ac.nz/download.html, and extract the variables using the R script GMED.R.

 ### Make a table for all marine traits